Skip to content

 • Read how does an executor sell a house for more information.

-• Borrow against property.
+• Borrow against the property.

 • After the period for filing creditor claims ends, distributing the person’s assets such as cash gifts, personal property, and cars to people named in the Will to receive them.

-Distribution of Assets and Closure of the Estate
+Executor Duties | Distribution of Assets and Closure of the Estate

 • The petition gets set for a court hearing.